Problems with Unfounded Jealousy.

 Can Solitude be a good thing?

 When you are alone, look for the positives.
 Your time alone should be an opportunity to get to know yourself better.
 Develop a friendship with yourself.
 Throughout your life, the one constant will be you.
 Everywhere you go, every minute of your life, you will be there.
-Work on enjoying the time you by yourself.
+Work on enjoying the time you spend by yourself.

 Life can get hectic at times.
 Sometimes it’s nice to get away from it all.
 If when you get that chance to get away from life’s hassles, you discover you’re getting lonely, consider developing a stronger friendship with yourself.